 For government and Queensland, outcomes will include:

-- a pool of funds that can be re-invested
+- a pool of funds provided by the private sector that can be re-invested

 - increased value and return on government investment.